bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

 The output on the command line will report the duration of each query as a list and the _min_, _max_, and _average_ query runtimes of those queries.
 It will optionally output a csv file with the headers:

+There will be a time delay of 5 mins between each query to save looker from clogging.

 ```
 SlugID, Timestamp, RunTime
 ```